Richard D'Aveni: Education and career

 He started his collegiate education at Cornell University’s College of Arts & Sciences and graduated with an A.B. cum laude in 1975.
 He majored in Government Studies and minored in Chemistry.
 He continued his education at Suffolk University’s School of Law (JD, 1979) and Boston University's Graduate School of Management (MBA, 1979) evening programs.
 He graduated from both programs cum laude.
 D’Aveni earned these two degrees simultaneously while working full-time on the Governor of Massachusetts’ staff and the House Speaker's staff for the State of Massachusetts.

 After graduation, he became a Member of the Bar in Massachusetts and the Federal and District Court of Appeals (1979).
 D’Aveni then worked at Coopers & Lybrand in its tax division from 1979 to 1982 and received his CPA in 1982.

-D’Aveni pursued his PhD at Columbia University’s Graduate School of Business and graduated in 1987.
+D’Aveni pursued his PhD at Columbia University’s Graduate School of Business under Donald C. Hambrick and graduated in 1987.
 While there, he focused on Strategic Management/Management of Organizations and completed his dissertation under the supervision of Donald C. Hambrick, past president of the Academy of Management and the leading scholar in CEOs and top management teams.

 D'Aveni began his teaching career at Keenan-Flagler School of Business at the University of North Carolina, Chapel Hill as an Assistant Professor of Business Administration.

 D'Aveni then became an Assistant Professor of Business Administration at the Tuck School of Business at Dartmouth College in 1988.
 While an Assistant Professor, he was mentored by James Brian Quinn, winner of three McKinsey Awards prior to 1980.
 D’Aveni advanced to the position of Associate Professor of Business Administration in 1992 and achieved tenure in 1993.
 Richard A. D'Aveni was promoted to Full Professor of Strategic Management in 1996 and became the distinguished Bakala Professor of Strategy in 2011, a post he held until his retirement in 2022.

 During his time at the Tuck School of Business, D’Aveni was a founding faculty member of various international business schools in Israel, Japan, Mexico, and Vietnam.
 He taught in numerous senior executive education programs at Tuck, Bocconi, Wharton, and Yale.

 While at Tuck, D’Aveni was also a popular keynote speaker for over two hundred Fortune500 companies and conferences.
 In addition, he acted as a strategy consultant or advisor to numerous CEOs in the Fortune 500.
 At one point, D’Aveni was advisor to half of the Fortune 10 CEOs.
 From 2000 to 2021, he was the principal advisor and sounding board for over ten patriarchs of the Forbes top 100 richest families in the world.